Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 I have chosen to work with CPUFried kexts since I get the best power consumption with them.
 Even better results can be achieved with voltageshilft.

-# UPDATE 3-1-2020

-I am uploading a "beta" EFI for testing best power consumption.

-This is tuned to put brakes (in a way) to the system so that I can maximize battery time and run the CPU cooler and ultra quiet.

-Ofcourse it affects performance.

-It is used with voltageshift (command: ./voltageshift offset -120 -50 -100 0 0 0 0 0 1 20 30 0 60  STILL WORKING ON THIS) and with BIOS selection QUIET)

 # UPDATE 6-1-2021

 Complete rewritte of EFI (more of a complete copy) based on the excellent work of lietxia (https://github.com/lietxia/XiaoXinAir14IML_2019_hackintosh).